AshwinDeshpande96/Machine-Translation/README.md

     * Hence initially a start token until n <sup>th</sup> word i.e. the end token
     * Embedding layer encodes the words to a vector.
     * Concatenate with context vector
+    * Concatenated vector is given to the Recurrent Neural Network
   * This outputs two vectors:
     * The next-word prediction: which is appended to the Decoder input for next iteration.
 (This repeats until a end token is found.
     * Attention Matrix: this shows the weight(importance) given to each input words for each prediction.

+By the end of the sentence (i.e. when end token in encountered), we will have predicted the Hindi sentence equivalent of the input sentence in English.

+## 3. Applications

+This application is most favourable in areas where English is not the most spoken language, and yet some vital information needs to translated in order to carry out necessary task, such as filling an application form, instructions at a bank/public office etc.

+## 4. Results

+Full implementation of this project is given [here](https://github.com/AshwinDeshpande96/Machine-Translation/blob/master/NMT_Hindi_English.ipynb)